-- 30. The infringement of the freedom of movement of the family members results directly from the erection of the separation wall which divides between their homes and their lands. - 31.
-A large number of petitions were filed with this honorable court against the erection of the separation wall.
-This petition does not concern the separation wall itself.
-This petition concerns the impediment which was imposed on the family members and which prevents them from entering, through a gate in the fence, into the seam zone where their lands are located. - 32.
-In HCJ 10905/05 Mayor of Joyyous v.
+- 29. The infringement of petitioner's freedom of movement results directly from the erection of the separation fence which divides between his home and the lands of his family. - 30.
+A large number of petitions were filed with this honorable court against the erection of the separation fence.
+This petition does not concern the separation fence itself, but rather the preclusion which was imposed on the petitioner and which prevents him from entering the seam zone where the lands are located. - 31.
+In HCJ 10905/05 Mayor of Jayyus v.
 The Prime Minister, it was held as follows (in paragraph 32 of the judgment):